Robust subspace recovery by Tyler's M-estimator: Numerical Experiments

 \subsection{Exact recovery of the subspace}

-In this section we use the model in Section~\ref{sec:model_simulation}, choose $D=10$ or $50$, $d=5$, $N_0=100$ and different values of $N_1$ ($2$ to $20$ for $D=50$ and $80$ to $120$ for $D=10$).
-The mean recovery error $\|\Proj_{\hat{L}}-\Proj_{L_*}\|_F$ over 20 experiments is recorded in Figure~\ref{fig:exact_recovery}, where $\hat{L}$ is obtained by the Algorithm~\ref{alg:IRLS} and $L_*$ is the true underlying subspace.
-Theorem~\ref{thm:exact_recovery} guarantees that $\|\Proj_{\hat{L}}-\Proj_{L_*}\|_F=$ for $N_1>100$ when $D=10$ and $N_1>10$ when $D=50$, and this is verified in this experiment.
-When $D=50$ and $N_1=11$ there is a small nonzero recovery error, which seems to contradicts Theorem~\ref{thm:exact_recovery}.
-But we remark that when $D=50$ and $N_1=11$ the convergence is slow, and we stop the algorithm at the 1000-th iteration without really converging to the solution to \eqref{eq:problem}.
-We expect that exact recover of the subspace $L_*$ could be obtained after larger number of iterations in Algorithm~\ref{alg:IRLS}.
+In this section, we choose $D=10$ or $50$, $d=5$, $N_0=100$ and different values of $N_1$ ($2$ to $20$ for $D=50$ and $80$ to $120$ for $D=10$).
+The mean recovery error $\|\Proj_{\hat{L}}-\Proj_{L_*}\|_F$ over 20 experiments is recorded in Figure~\ref{fig:exact_recovery}, where $\hat{L}$ is obtained by the span of top $d$ eigenvectors of Tyler's M-estimator and $L_*$ is the true underlying subspace.
+Theorem~\ref{thm:exact_recovery} guarantees exact subspace recovery, i.e., $\|\Proj_{\hat{L}}-\Proj_{L_*}\|_F=0$ for $N_1>100$ when $D=10$ and $N_1>10$ when $D=50$, and it is verified by this experiment.
+When $D=50$ and $N_1=11$ there is a small nonzero recovery error, which seems to contradict Theorem~\ref{thm:exact_recovery}, but we remark that when $D=50$ and $N_1=11$ the convergence is slow, and we stop the algorithm at the 1000-th iteration without the eventual convergence to the solution to \eqref{eq:problem}.
+We expect that the exact recovery of $L_*$ might require a large number of iterations.